mstable/mStable-example/README.md

 ### Depositing mUSD

 Once you have minted mUSD a contract may deposit into the SAVE contract to begin earning yield.
-This example assumes that the mUSD is on the contract.
+This example assumes that mUSD is on the contract.
 After calling the external `deposit` function, mUSD will be deposited into the SAVE contract and begin earning yield.

 ```
 //SPDX-License-Identifier: Unlicense